vladigleba/vladigleba.github.io/source/_posts/2014-04-10-deploying-rails-apps-part-6-writing-capistrano-tasks.markdown

 - `background()`: runs a command in the background
 - `test()`: can be used for control flow since it works like the `test` command-line utility in Unix and returns false if its expression exits with a non-zero value

-Armed with this knowledge, we’re now better equipped to understand the three tasks in `setup.cap`.
+Armed with this knowledge, we’re now better equipped to understand the three tasks in `setup.rake`.

 # Task Walk-Through